Relief of Douglas MacArthur: Relief

+Truman only publicly claimed that MacArthur committed insubordination starting in 1956 when his memoirs were released.
+Truman's official reason for the relief was due to MacArthur's numerous public statements that disagreed with Truman, not insubordination.
+MacArthur responded to Truman's accusation of insubordination in 1956 by saying that Truman, now a private citizen, only accused him of insubordination years afterwards so MacArthur was unable to sue him for a court martial hearing to clear his name.
+MacArthur retorted to Truman's delayed accusations of insubordination that he was probably fired because he called for an investigation in January 1951 of allegations that the Cambridge Five spy ring that had infiltrated the British government's Foreign Office had transferred to Moscow and Beijing all of MacArthur and Walton Walker's war plans as well as Truman's rules of engagement.
+Aerial reconnaissance over Manchuria and bombing China with conventional bombs by UN forces were not allowed by Truman before and after China's entrance to the war.

-The intention was that MacArthur would be personally notified of his relief by Secretary of the Army Frank Pace, who was touring the front in Korea, at 20:00 on 11 April (Washington, D.C. time), which was 10:00 on 12 April (Tokyo time).
+The intention was that MacArthur would be personally notified of his relief by Secretary of the Army Frank Pace, who was touring the front in Korea, at 20:00 on 11 April Washington, D.C. time, which was 10:00 on 12 April Tokyo time.
 However, Pace did not receive the message due to a signals failure in Korea.
 Meanwhile, reporters began asking if rumors of MacArthur's relief were true.
 Truman then "decided that we could not afford the courtesy of Secretary Pace's personal delivery of the order," and called a press conference at which he issued his statement to the press:

-In Tokyo, MacArthur and his wife were at a luncheon at the American embassy for Senator Warren Magnuson and William Stern, executive vice president of Northwest Airlines, when Colonel Sidney Huff, MacArthur's aide and one of the "Bataan gang" who had escaped from Corregidor with the general in 1942, heard about the relief from commercial radio broadcast.
+In Tokyo, MacArthur and his wife were at a luncheon at the American embassy for Senator Warren Magnuson and William Stern, executive vice president of Northwest Airlines, when Colonel Sidney Huff, MacArthur's aide and one of the "Bataan gang" who had escaped from the Philippines with the general in 1942, heard about the relief from commercial radio broadcast.
 Huff promptly informed Mrs. MacArthur, who in turn told the general.
 Japanese radio stations soon picked up the story, but the official notice would not arrive for another half hour.